cloudfoundry/bosh-bootloader/rampup.md

 1. cd ignored

-1. mkdir cb-day-one
+1. mkdir day-one

-1. cd db-day-one
+1. cd day-one

 1. run `eval_bbl_gcp_creds`

-1. Run `bbl plan --name cb-day-one --iaas gcp --lb-type cf --lb-cert ../fake_cert_stuff/fake.crt --lb-key ../fake_cert_stuff/fake.key --lb-domain cb-day-one.infrastructure.cf-app.com`
+1. Run `bbl plan --name day-one --iaas gcp --lb-type cf --lb-cert ../fake_cert_stuff/fake.crt --lb-key ../fake_cert_stuff/fake.key --lb-domain day-one.infrastructure.cf-app.com`
   - Run `tree .` and look around at the files that were created.
 How are they organized?
   - What files look like they are related to terraform?
 Which ones look like they are for bosh?
   - Look around in the [cf-infrastructure project on gcp](https://console.cloud.google.com/home/dashboard?project=cf-infra).
-There should be nothing with cb-day-one in the name.
+There should be nothing with day-one in the name.

 1. Run `bbl up`
   - What changed in the file system?
   - Look around in the vars directory.
 Where are all the credentials?
   - From the /vars directory run `terraform output`
   - Look around in the [cf-infrastructure project on gcp](https://console.cloud.google.com/home/dashboard?project=cf-infra).
-Which resources have cb-day-one in the name?
+Which resources have day-one in the name?
 How are they related to each other?

-1. Add DNS records from infrastructure.cf-app.com to the cb-day-one zone.
+1. Create a new set of NS records in the infrastructure zone with the name servers from the day-one zone.

 1. Run `bbl print-env`.
 What does it do?